 The CREATE A NEW TEAM button appears if no TrueCommand teams exist.
 When teams are present, the JOIN TEAM button appears.
 Click JOIN TEAM to add the user to a team.
 You can add users to multiple teams.
 TrueCommand applies team permissions to any user added to a team, but setting a specific permission for the user can override a related team permission.
 Team Configuration can be accomplished in the Team Page.

 To limit the access that non-administrative accounts have to the connected systems, configure the System Access and/or System Groups sections.
 This requires system connections and/or system groups have already been configured in TrueCommand.

 Click ADD SYSTEM and select a system from the drop-down to give the user access to that system.
 To restrict the user to only viewing details about the system, set the read permission.
 To remove a user’s access to a particular system, click minus on the desired system.

 When system groups are available, an ADD GROUP button appears.
 Click ADD GROUP and select a group from the drop-down to give the user access to all the systems in that group.
 To assign user’s type of access to the group, choose read or read/write permissions.
 To remove a user’s access to a particular system group, click - (minus) on the desired group.

-To create a team, open the Configure menu and click TEAMS > + NEW TEAM.
+To create a team, open the Configure settings menu and click TEAMS.